rorosaurus/esp32-hub75-driver/ASSEMBLY.md

 ## Step 6: Power flow
 Let's figure out the best way to power your ESP32 and LED panels!
 Head over to my power document: [`POWER.md`](https://github.com/rorosaurus/esp32-hub75-driver/blob/master/POWER.md)!

+This is also the point where you would attach the optional smoothing capacitor to C1!
+Check the polarity!
+The (-) terminal on the capacitor should be painted white and have printed negative signs.
+That white side should line up with the white print on the PCB when you insert the capacitor.

 ## Step N-1: Testing
 Test and confirm everything works!
 For links to software I recommend using with this board, please see [`SOFTWARE.md`](https://github.com/rorosaurus/esp32-hub75-driver/blob/master/SOFTWARE.md)!